 - This medicine may interact with grapefruit and grapefruit juice.
-Talk to your care team as this could make side effects worse. - Check with your care team about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with bicalutamide.
-Also, check with your care team before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - There are known interactions of bicalutamide with blood thinning medicine such as warfarin.
-Ask your care team what precautions you should take.
+Talk to your doctor as this could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with bicalutamide.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - There are known interactions of bicalutamide with blood thinning medicine such as warfarin.
+Ask your doctor what precautions you should take.

-When to Call the Care team
+When to Call the Doctor

-Call your care team if you have any of these symptoms and/or any new or unusual symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher

 - Chills

 - Wheezing and/or trouble breathing

 - Feeling dizzy or lightheaded

 - Tiredness and/or weakness that interferes with your daily activities

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Pain in your abdomen that does not go away

 - No bowel movement in 3 days or when you feel uncomfortable

 - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy

 - Weight gain of 5 pounds in one week (fluid retention)

 - Swelling of your legs, ankles and/or feet

 - · Breast tenderness

-- Blood in urine - · Abnormal blood sugar - Unusual thirst, passing urine often, headache, sweating, shakiness, irritability - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin - · Frequent urination at night - · Pain that does not go away or is not relieved by prescribed medicine - Develop sensitivity to sunlight/light - Signs of abnormal bleeding such as coughing up blood, throwing up blood (may look like coffee grounds), easy bleeding or bruising, red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding - Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, trouble urinating, burning or pain when you pass urine, redness and/or swelling of the skin - If you think you may have impregnated your partner
+- Blood in urine

+- Abnormal blood sugar

+- Unusual thirst, passing urine often, headache, sweating, shakiness, irritability

+- Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

+- Frequent urination at night

+- Pain that does not go away or is not relieved by prescribed medicine

+- Develop sensitivity to sunlight/light

+- Signs of infection: fever or chills, cough, trouble breathing, severe pain in your abdomen, difficulty urinating, burning or pain when you pass urine, redness and/or swelling of the skin

+If you think you may have impregnated your partner